 HCI's Clinical Department requests that SUD facilities inform us if the facility is unable to place referred members in covered levels of care due to a lack of bed capacity.
 HCI tracks bed capacity internally to manage placements.
+The ability to track bed availability by ASAM level of care is challenging.
+HCI works closely with its provider network and the MSOs to stay informed about changes in bed capacity.
+However, it is difficult to obtain accurate real-time data about bed availability.
+Data sharing is hampered by the legal restrictions imposed by HIPAA and 42 CFR, Part 2 and the lack of a statewide bed tracking resource.
 In such cases, members might be placed on a waitlist, if that is an option and clinically safe.
 Alternatively, the member might be approved for a higher level of care, if it is more readily available.
 While on the waiting list, members have access to outpatient treatment and case management services.